 Assembly plan

-This handy guide helps explain to pupils why they're taking part in the Childhood Day Mile.
+This handy guide helps explain to pupils why they're taking part in an NSPCC fundraising event.
 It also lets them know how having fun and raising money can make a difference to other children's lives.

 Assembly outline